- Download our Moving to Vancouver Guide (PDF)

 Driving in Vancouver

-Vancouver’s road network follows a simple grid system with streets running from north to south and numbered avenues running from east to west.
-Roads are always clearly marked, so it is generally easy for drivers to navigate the city.
+Driving in Vancouver is straightforward thanks to its simple grid system, with streets running from north to south and numbered avenues running from east to west.
+The roads are clearly marked, making it relatively easy to navigate the city.
+That said, bridges are an unavoidable feature of the city centre, often causing congestion during peak times, weekends, and major events.

 Further reading